-There are 3 main legal codes governing labour conditions in Kuwait.
+There are 3 main legal codes governing Labour conditions in Kuwait.
 The employment conditions of civil servants are regulated by the Labour Law for Government Employees.
-Those who work in the industry are protected by the Labour Law of the oil sector and the Labour Law of the private sector governs employment conditions in private businesses.
+Those who work in the industry are protected by the Labour Law of the oil sector and the Labour Law of the Private Sector (Law No. 6 of 2010) governs employment conditions in private businesses.
 Persons in domestic service, such as maids and chauffeurs, rely for protection on General Principles of Law.